craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 ## Basic usage

-The timestamp helper is basically an extended version of the base PHP [DateTime](http://php.net/datetime) object:
+The timestamp helper is just an extended version of the base PHP [DateTime](http://php.net/datetime) object:

 	$timestamp = new timestamp('2014W04-2');
 	$timestamp = new timestamp('2014-09-22 17:43:21', 'Europe/London');